SolarDrew/pyastro17-my-first-PR/README.md

 To see what branches exist in your repo, run `git branch`.
 At the moment, this should just show 'master', which is the usual main branch and is the one branch created when you make a new repo.
 You can also give this command an argument which is the name of a new branch to create.
-So in this repo, run `git repo new_contributor` to make a new branch called 'new_contributor'.
+So in this repo, run `git branch new_contributor` to make a new branch called 'new_contributor'.
 This creates a branch but you are still working in the master branch.
 To switch to your new branch, run `git checkout new_contributor`.